Barbara Jordan: Recognition and legacy

-Jordan's 1974 statement on the articles of impeachment (regarding President Richard Nixon) was listed as #13 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

-Jordan's 1976 Democratic National Convention keynote address, the first major convention keynote speech ever by a woman and the first by an African American, was listed as #5 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

 Jordan was a member of the Peabody Awards Board of Jurors from 1978 to 1980.

 Texas

 The main terminal at Austin-Bergstrom International Airport is named after Jordan.
 The airport also features a statue of Jordan by artist Bruce Wolfe.

 A boulevard in central Austin is named after Jordan.
-Several schools bear her name, including elementary schools in Dallas, Texas, Odessa, Texas, and Austin, Texas, Barbara Jordan Early College Prep School, an elementary school in Richmond, Texas, Barbara C. Jordan Intermediate School, a middle school in Cibolo, Texas, Barbara Jordan High School in Houston, and The Barbara Jordan Institute for Policy Research at her undergraduate alma mater Texas Southern University.
+Several schools bear her name, including elementary schools in Dallas, Texas, Odessa, Texas, Austin, Texas, Barbara Jordan Early College Prep School, Richmond, Texas, Barbara C. Jordan Intermediate School, a middle school in Cibolo, Texas, Barbara Jordan Career Center in Houston, and The Barbara Jordan Institute for Policy Research at her undergraduate alma mater Texas Southern University.
 There is also a park named after Jordan in Needville, Texas (The Barbara Jordan Park).

 The Kaiser Family Foundation operates the Barbara Jordan Health Policy Scholars, a fellowship designed for people of color who are college juniors, seniors, and recent graduates as a summer experience working in a congressional office.

+On April 24, 2009, a statue of Barbara Jordan was unveiled at the University of Texas at Austin, where Jordan taught at the time of her death.
+The Barbara Jordan statue campaign was paid for by a student fee increase approved by the University of Texas Board of Regents.
+The effort was originally spearheaded by the 2002–2003 Tappee class of the Texas Orange Jackets, the "oldest women's organization at the University" (of Texas at Austin).
+Created by Bruce Wolfe, the statue stands on the campus's West Mall near the Student Union in 2009.
+One of her speeches is inscribed on granite slabs behind the statue, with some of her accomplishments also being listed.